bancorprotocol/contracts-solidity/solidity/utils/README.md

 ### Test Deployment

 Deploys a set of contracts for testing purpose; can be used on both private and public networks:

-Before executing the script, `npm run build` should be executed once in order to generate the binaries required for the deployment.

 ```bash
 node test_deployment.js
     Configuration file name